 Keep scrolling for some great mullet examples...for some reason lots of them involve Corten steel. #hmmm Guessing it has to do with Corten's ability to be strikingly modern but with the patina of old so it already has an innate blended quality.

-This one is a striking contrast but the low key materials and simplicity, in a weird way, blend effortlessly with the brick row house.
+This one is a striking contrast (gorgeous project by Architecture For London) but the low key materials and simplicity, in a weird way, blend effortlessly with the brick row house.
 Like it's a contrast but not...?

 Pretty traditional, classic front...

 I like how this addition is well proportioned and still rather classic looking but definitely a departure from the front.

 Quaint cottage front...